 Interestingly, practical experience has shown that if trees are well supported, by a tall enough stake and/or interconnecting wires, the trees will crop significantly earlier.
 It’s as if the tree “senses” the degree of flexion of its branches and “decides” that the structure is strong enough to start fruiting.

 To develop tree structure in its early years, pruning must be kept to an absolute minimum in years 1, 2 and 3 after planting.
 Tree formation is therefore carried out with the aid of stakes and wires instead of a secateur.
+Here you can watch a video about tying down the branches of an apple tree.
 By not cutting into the young shoots, the formation of strong fruit buds will follow.
 All we have to do is to tie the newly formed cropping wood into a near horizontal position onto the wires, during the month of August.
 Cropping will start the following year.